tkn-tub/ns3-gym/doc/manual/source/tracing.rst

   helper.EnableAsciiAll ("prefix");

-This would result in a number of ascii trace files being created, one for every device in the system of the type managed by the helper.
+This would result in a number of ASCII trace files being created, one for every device in the system of the type managed by the helper.
 All of these files will follow the <prefix>-<node id>-<device id>.tr convention.
 Combining all of the traces into a single file is accomplished similarly to the examples